giantswarm/docs/src/content/reference/web-interface/_index.md

 # The Web Interface

-Hopefully, if we did our job well then our Web Interface is so intuitive and easy to use that this reference isn't necessary.
+If we did our job well then our Web Interface is so intuitive and easy to use that this reference isn't necessary.

 However, for those of you interested in having an overview of what is possible